-This cake is three deliciously easy layers of cake dotted with your favorite chocolate sandwich cookies for the perfect cookies and cream cake experience.
-You are going to love how easy it is almost as much as you’ll love the results!
+Homemade cookies and cream layer cake is three delicious layers of white cake dotted with bits of Oreo cookies.
+You are going to love how easy it is to make almost as much as you’ll love how good it tastes!

-Soft white cake baked with bits of Oreo right in the batter.
-It is a cookies and cream lover’s dream come true.
-The homemade cake batter is simple to make.
+Soft white cake baked with bits of chocolate sandwich cookies right in the batter, it is a cookies and cream lover’s dream come true.
+The best part is the from scratch cake batter is super simple to make too!

 You will start wanting to make all of your cakes from scratch.
-I frosted mine with white chocolate buttercream, but feel free to use your favorite frosting.
+We have made this cake several times and have frosted it with white chocolate buttercream and chocolate Oreo buttercream, but there are so many frosting flavors that would taste good.
 The combinations are endless!

 I have to say the results were pretty darn amazing!
 It held up nicely to serving and went down pretty easily.